spatie/laravel-permission/docs/basic-usage/wildcard-permissions.md

 $user->can('posts.delete');
 ```

+### Subparts

 Besides the use of parts and wildcards, subparts can also be used.
 Subparts are divided with commas (,).
 This is a
-powerful feature, that let's you create complex permission schemes.
+powerful feature that lets you create complex permission schemes.

 ```php
 // user can only do the actions create, update and view on both resources posts and users